ADGrim/vexa-ai/client/src/expo-components/README.md

 ### WaveAnimation
 A standalone wave animation component that can be used independently.

+### Voice
+Text-to-speech functionality with configurable voice settings.

+## Utilities

 ### useVoiceHandler
 A hook that provides voice recognition functionality.

+### Memory
+Utilities for persistent storage of conversations and settings.

 ## Features
 - Voice recognition with Expo's Speech Recognition API
+- Text-to-speech with custom voice configuration
 - Animated wave effect during voice input
+- Persistent storage for conversations and preferences
 - Microphone permission handling
 - TypeScript support
 - Expo-optimized animations